 Martini is a three-time winner of the Alberta Writers Guild Drama prize, and a Governor General’s Award nominee for his anthology, A Three Martini Lunch (Red Deer Press, 2000).
 Martini With a Twist: 5 Plays by Clem Martini was published by NeWest Press in 2012.

-He has also published tne books of fiction and non-fiction: Bitter Medicine: A Graphic Memoir of Mental Illness (Freehand Books 2010) recounts his two brothers' 30-year struggle with schizophrenia and with the health system.
-His novel, The Comedian (U of Calgary Press, 2018), an imaginative interpretation of the life of the Roman playwright, Titus Maccius Plautus as he tries against all odds to mount a play, was nominated for an Alberta Literary Award in 2019.
+He has also published fiction and non-fiction works: Bitter Medicine: A Graphic Memoir of Mental Illness (Freehand Books 2010) recounts his two brothers' 30-year struggle with schizophrenia and with the health system.
+His novel, The Comedian (University of Calgary Press, 2018), an imaginative interpretation of the life of the Roman playwright, Titus Maccius Plautus as he tries against all odds to mount a play, was nominated for an Alberta Literary Award in 2019.

-Martini is Chair of Drama in the School of Creative and Performing Arts at the University of Calgary, where he teaches Playwriting, Screenwriting and Theatre for Young Audiences.
-He works with troubled youth as a drama consultant through the charitable organization Woods Homes.
+Martini has been Chair of Drama in the School of Creative and Performing Arts at the University of Calgary, where he teaches playwriting.
+He has worked with troubled youth as a drama consultant through the charitable organization Woods Homes.
 He is a past President of the Playwrights Guild of Canada, and author with Kathleen Foreman of an “unauthorized” oral history of Theatresports, Something Like a Drug (Red Deer Press, 1995); and of the playwriting texts The Blunt Playwright (Playwrights Press, 2006) and The Greek Playwright (Playwrights Press, 2009).

-He lives in Calgary with his wife, author Cheryl Foggo, and two children.
+He lives in Calgary with his wife, author Cheryl Foggo, and has two children.